4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/threats-vulnerabilities-data-security.md

 ---
-title: "Threats and Vulnerabilities in Data Security"
+title: "Vulnerabilities and Threats to Data Security"
 subtitle: "Protecting Information: Threats, Vulnerabilities, and Security Measures"
 tags: ["networks"]
 authors: ["blindma1den", "lorenagubaira"]

 ---

 It's obvious that cybercriminals are becoming increasingly sophisticated in their quest for valuable personal data.
-But they also pose a significant threat to organizational data.
+But they also pose a significant threat to data security and organizational data.

-Let's look at different types of attacks that can jeopardize availability, integrity, and confidentiality.
+Let's look at attacks that can jeopardize availability, integrity, and confidentiality.

 There is an extensive list of **types of cyberattacks** because there are thousands of variants.
-Nevertheless, we will introduce the most common ones that various industries face daily.
+Each presenting unique threats to data security.

 ## Ransomware